nim-lang/Nim/doc/tut2.rst

 type resolution is not performed before the expression is passed to the template.

-If the template has no explicit return type, ``untyped`` is used for consistency with procs and methods.
+If the template has no explicit return type,
+``void`` is used for consistency with procs and methods.

-If there is a ``typed`` parameter it should be the last in the template declaration.
-The reason is that statements can be passed to a template via a special ``:`` syntax:
+If there is a ``typed`` parameter, it should be the last in the template declaration.
+This allows statements to be passed to a template via a special ``:`` syntax:

 .. code-block:: nim